Hermann Lehmann: Honours and awards

 Lehmann received the Darwin's Prize for his Ph.D. thesis at Christ's College in 1938.
 He won the Rivers Memorial Medal of the Royal Anthropological Institute in 1961 for his studies of sickle cell disease in the Andaman Islands.
 He is regarded as one of the founders of molecular anthropology.
 He was elected a Fellow of the Christ's College in 1965, and became an honorary fellow in 1982.
 At Christ's College, he served as Fellows’ Steward, editor of the college magazine, and president of the College Medical Society.
 The University of Cambridge conferred him the degree of D.Sc. in 1957.
 He was an honorary professor in the University of Freiburg in 1964.

 He received the Martin Luther King Prize for Research on Sickle-Cell Anaemia in 1971, Conway Evans Prize of the Royal Society and Royal College of Physicians in 1976, and Wellcome Prize of the British Association for the Advancement of Science in 1978.
 He was elected FRS in 1972.
 He was elected President of the British Association for the Advancement of Science in 1972, and President of the Cambridge Philosophical Society in 1985.
-He was appointed Commander of the British Empire in 1980, and the National Order of the Ivory Coast in 1981.
+He was appointed Commander of the British Empire in the 1980 Birthday Honours, and the National Order of the Ivory Coast in 1981.